cruzpyu/my-project/README.md

-# onebithealth
+#   OneBitHealth

-IMC calculator built with React Native
+A simple IMC calculator built with React Native